xjamundx/blog/_posts/2015-07-31-paypal-i-wanna-help-you.md

 ![Firebug showing the POST message](/blog/img/2015-07-31/03.png)

 Should it work...?
 Meeeh, it mustn't, for sure.
-THey must have the same validation both on client and server side.
+They must have the same validation both on client and server side.

 ![Workaround was successful](/blog/img/2015-07-31/04.png)

 WOW.
 On the contrary, it worked!
-This is kind of a throw-out-the-junior-if-doesn't-validate-on-booth-side type of error, but you know, we are just people, we tend to make errors, who cares.
+This is kind of a throw-out-the-junior-if-doesn't-validate-on-both-side type of error, but you know, we are just people, we tend to make errors, who cares.

 ### Please, accept my bug report!